Light Field Depth Estimation via Stitched Epipolar Plane Images: Experiments

 \subsubsection{Quantitative comparisons}

-We performed the quantitative comparison using 12 synthetic LF images, which provide ground-truth disparity maps to compare the results obtained by different methods.
-We compute Mean Square error (MSE) and Bad Pixel Ratio (BPR) between the estimated dsiparity maps and the ground-truth ones to measure the accuracy.
+To compare different methods quantitatively, we computed the mean square error (MSE) and the 25th percentile of the disparity errors (Q25) between the estimated disparity maps and the ground-truth ones.

-As illustrated in Table \ref{tab:compare}, our method outperforms other methods in most cases and produces the best depth estimations with the smallest MSE of 0.0059 and BPR of 7.98 on average, which improves the accuracy by 24.36\% and 21.15\% in comparison with the second best one with the MSE value of 0.0078 and BPR of 10.12 from Zhang \emph{et al}. \cite{zhang}, respectively.
-In terms of MSE, there are 4 comparisons which are slightly better than our methods, \emph{boardgames} by Chen (0.19 vs our 0.23), \emph{tomb} by Zhang (0.17 vs 0.19), \emph{platonic} by Zhang (0.43 vs 0.50) and \emph{monas} by Chen (0.37 vs 0.45), while there are 6 comparisons in terms of BPR.
-As illustrated in Table \ref{tab:compare}, although we are not the optimal for some cases, our depth estimation method can always achieve comparable MSE or BPR scores to the best one.
-Therefore, our method is more effective and robust when different light field images are computed.

-In our method, the initial depth estimation accuracy is mainly related to the SEPI and the joint photo-consistency cost algorithms, where there are not preset and self-adaptive parameters.
-Therefore, although the characteristics of different LF images change a lot, our method improves the depth estimation accuracy fundamentally.
-For texture-less regions in LF images, there are not enough features to accomplish the accurate depth estimation.
-The propagating-based depth refinement method is an indirect method, which is related to the accurate edge depth of the texture-less region, but not the insufficient feature in texture-less region, so that the depth estimation in texture-less regions is still accurate and stable.

-Furthermore, to evaluate the effectiveness of different methods on challenging areas, we provide the quantitative comparison over occluded areas and texture-less regions.
-The occluded regions are predicted by Wang’s modified angular model, and texture-less regions are segmented based on superpixel methods.
-As shown in Table \ref{tab:compare_occtlr}, we can see that our method achieves the lowest value of MSE among all the compared ones on both occluded areas and texture-less regions, which demonstrates the effectiveness of our method.
+As presented in Table \ref{tab:Allexp}, our method outperforms other non-learning methods in terms of depth estimation for both datasets \cite{wanner} and \cite{RN148}, with the lowest average MSE values across the entire depth map.
+In dataset \cite{RN148}, our method achieves an average MSE value of 4.34, which demonstrates a remarkable 25.3\% improvement compared to the second-best result, namely 5.81 from Zhang \emph{et al}. \cite{zhang}.
+Similarly, in dataset \cite{wanner}, our method achieves an average MSE value of 0.69, indicating a significant 14.8\% improvement over the second-best method by Han \emph{et al}. \cite{han}.
+Specifically, our method attains the best and second-best scores in 7 out of 24 cases, and the third-best score in 10 out of 24 cases within dataset \cite{RN148}.
+In dataset \cite{wanner}, our method achieves the best and second-best scores in 5 out of 7 cases.
+Notably, our method consistently avoids obtaining the worst MSE values in both datasets.